rpmuller/ePubs/WP1.md

 importance of final causes, and this implies the belief that purpose governs the course of development in the universe.
-He thinks that changes are, in the main, such as embody an increase of organization or "form," and at bottom virtuous actions are those that favour this tendency.
+He thinks that changes are, in the main, such as embody an increase of organization or "form," and at bottom virtuous actions are those that favor this tendency.
 It is true that a great deal of his practical ethics is not particularly philosophical, but merely the result of observation of human affairs; but this part of his doctrine, though it may be